The application process

 2) Check for specific application requirements

 Ok, perfect.
 You have your dream destinations in mind.
-Now, let’s see it they are feasible as well.
+Now, let’s see if they are feasible as well.
 First and foremost, check their application requirements.
 I have made a list of the potential ones here, even though they should be clearly stated on the landing page of each participating university.

 3) Scrutiny their educational offer